zetxx/bridg-wrong/README.md

+# Bridg-wrong

-Small microservice rpc "as a crossroad" architecture, imagine a request is comming from internal side (over api), and should be send to outside world, after that response is received and sends back to internal requester.
+Small microservice rpc "as a crossroad" architecture, imagine a request is coming from internal side (over api), and should be send to outside world, after that response is received and sends back to internal requester.